Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: PUQ: Principal Uncertainty Quantification

 While this approach does not satisfy the exact reconstruction property (see Section~\ref{sec: Problem Formulation}), the decomposed ground-truth values can still be recovered through the $K$ PCs with a small user-defined error in addition to the coverage guarantee.
 By doing so, we can achieve both the guarantees outlined in Equation~\eqref{eq: theoretical coverage gaurentee} and Equation~\eqref{eq: theoretical reconstruction gaurentee} with high probability.

 To satisfy both the coverage and reconstruction guarantees while enhancing interpretability, we use a dynamic function, $\hat{k}(x): \mathcal{X} \rightarrow \dN$, and a scaling factor to control the reconstruction and coverage risks.
-The function $\hat{k}(x)$ determines the number of top PCs (out of $K$) to include in the uncertainty region, with a focus on selecting the smallest number that can satisfy both Equation~\eqref{eq: theoretical coverage gaurentee} and Equation~\eqref{eq: theoretical reconstruction gaurentee}, so as to increase interpretability.
+The function $\hat{k}(x)$ determines the number of top PCs (out of $K$) to include in the uncertainty region, focusing on the smallest number that can satisfy both Equation~\eqref{eq: theoretical coverage gaurentee} and \eqref{eq: theoretical reconstruction gaurentee}, so as to increase interpretability.

 Formally, for each input instance $x$ and its corresponding ground-truth value $y \in \mathbb{R}^d$ in the calibration data, we use the estimators obtained in the approximation phase to estimate $K \leq d$ PCs of possible solutions, denoted by $\hat{B}(x)$, their corresponding importance weights, denoted by $\hat{w}(x)$, the conditional mean denoted by $\hat{\mu}(x)$, and the lower and upper bounds denoted by $\tilde{l}(x)$ and $\tilde{u}(x)$, respectively.
 We then introduce a threshold $\lambda_1 \in (0,1)$ for the decay of the importance weights over the PCs of solutions to $x$.
 The adaptive number of PCs to be used is defined as follows: { } Obviously, the importance weights are arranged in a descending order, starting from the most significant axis and ending with the least significant one.
 Furthermore, let $q \in (0,1)$ be a specified ratio of pixels, and $\beta \in (0,1)$ be a maximum allowable reconstruction error over this ratio.
 The reconstruction loss function to be controlled is defined as: { } where $\hat{\mathcal{Q}}_q(\cdot)$ selects the empirical $q$-quantile of the reconstruction errors, and $y_c= y-{\hat \mu}(x)$ is the ground-truth image centered around ${\hat \mu}(x)$.
 In Appendix~\ref{app: reconstruction loss justification}, we discuss further this specific loss function for controlling the capability of the linear subspace to capture the richness of the complete $d$-dimensional posterior distribution.

 At the same time, we also control the coverage risk over the $\hat{k}(x)$ PCs, with $\alpha \in (0,1)$ representing a user-specified acceptable misscoverage rate and $\lambda_2 \in \dR^+$ representing the calibration factor parameter.
 To control this coverage risk, we define the coverage loss function to be the same as in Equation~\eqref{eq: full coverage loss}, but limited to the $\hat{k}(x)$ PCs, that is: { }